 A few years later, an archaeological inventory survey was conducted for a project for power transmission line alignments in Mānoa (Wolforth and Haun 1996).
-A site, including several historic buildings and Kānewai Cultural Garden, was identified at UH Mānoa (SIHP 50-80-14-1352).
-Another historical-architectural site was identified near the Church of the Crossroads, not near the current project area.
+A site that included several historic buildings and Kānewai Cultural Garden, was identified at UH Mānoa (SIHP 1352).
+Another historic-architectural site was identified near the Church of the Crossroads, not near the current project area.